MicrosoftDocs/azure-docs/articles/iot-operations/connect-to-cloud/concept-dataflow-language.md

 * **Reference to Input Fields**: Understanding how to correctly reference values from input fields in the conversion formula.
 * **Available Operations**: Identifying which operations (such as addition, subtraction, multiplication, and division) can be utilized in conversions.
-* **Data Types**: The types of data (e.g., integer, floating-point, string) that the formula can process and manipulate.
+* **Data Types**: The types of data (for example, integer, floating-point, string) that the formula can process and manipulate.
 * **Type Conversions**: How data types are converted between the input field values, the formula evaluation, and the output fields.

-This section will explore each of these aspects.
+This section explores each of these aspects.

 ## Reference to input fields